WTVG: News operation

-WTVG presently broadcasts 40½ hours of locally produced newscasts each week (with 6½ hours each weekday and four hours each on Saturdays and Sundays).
+WTVG presently broadcasts 43 hours of locally produced newscasts each week (with seven hours each weekday and four hours each on Saturdays and Sundays).
 The station also produces a local discussion program, Bridges, which airs Sundays from 11:30 a.m. to noon in high definition.

-WTVG ended the show Coffee with the Fords on June 19, 2011.
+WTVG canceled the show Coffee with the Fords on June 19, 2011.
 The show was hosted by former Toledo mayor Jack Ford and his wife Cynthia.
 Coffee with the Fords was shown between 12:30–1 p.m. on Sunday afternoons and was on the air for over four years.

 WTVG also airs two special Friday night sports programs, Football Friday showcasing games across northwest Ohio, during the high school football season and Basketball Friday showcasing girls' and boys' games across northwest Ohio during the high school basketball season.

 WTVG utilizes the Sony PDW510 XDCAM camcorder.
 All Toledo stations (WTVG, WTOL/WUPW, and WNWO) use the Jeep Liberty as an ENG vehicle, due to the fact that they were made locally by Chrysler.
 WTVG also uses other Jeep-brand vehicles.

 WTVG operated a 350,000-watt Doppler weather Radar named "Live Doppler 13000 HD".
 It was discontinued in 2018.

 In 2011, WTVG received six Emmy Awards from the Lower Great Lakes chapter of the National Academy of Television Arts and Sciences.
 WTVG also received over 15 nominations for their news, a record for the station.

 In June 2011, news anchors at WTVG began using iPads to read news stories instead of paper.
 WTVG is the first television station in Toledo to use the technology.
 WTOL began using iPads in late September 2011.

 On April 4, 2012, WTVG announced that longtime chief meteorologist Stan Stachak would retire from the station at the end of May 2012.
-Stan Stachak has been at WTVG for over 30 years and became the chief meteorologist for the station back in 1980.
-Chief meteorologist Stan Stachak has overseen many technological advances during his 30-plus year tenure including the addition of Toledo's only Doppler weather radar in 2003.
-Stan Stachak stepped down as being the chief on April 20, 2012.
-Stachak's final broadcast was during the 11:00 p.m. newscast on May 27, 2012.
+Stachak had been at WTVG for over 30 years and became the chief meteorologist for the station back in 1980.
+Stachak had overseen many technological advances during his 32-year tenure, including the addition of Toledo's only Doppler weather radar in 2003.
+Stachak retired as chief meteorologist on April 20, 2012.
+Stachak's final broadcast was during the 11 p.m. newscast on May 27, 2012.

 On September 13, 2021, WTVG premiered a 4 p.m. newscast.
+On September 16, 2024, WTVG premiered a 10 p.m. newscast on WTVG-DT2.